Lazialize/simplentity/README.md

 It provides the implementation of type-safe entities and manipulation.

 > [!NOTE]
-> I created the library to learn Typescript and the type system for me.
+> I created the library to learn TypeScript and the type system for me.
 > So, it may not be suitable for production use.